EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 This document has no actions for IANA.

 # Acknowledgments # {#acknowldegment}
-The authors sincerely thank Rolf Blom, Carsten Bormann, John Mattsson, Jim Schaad and for their feedback and comments.
+The authors sincerely thank Rolf Blom, Carsten Bormann, John Mattsson and Jim Schaad for their feedback and comments.

 --- back